Dog Retraining to End Food Aggression, or "My Dog Bit the Hand That Feeds Her!"

 I know I was laissez-faire about teaching my pet good manners.
 After she outgrew her "puppy condo", she began sleeping on her own pillow in my bed.
 Next, she made herself at home on the sofas and chairs.
 Since Schnauzers don’t shed, and I keep her clean, that’s never been a problem for me.
 Of course, it may have given her the idea she can generally do as she pleases around here.
 I think she gained that impression of "a dog's life" here at Chez Jaye.

-We might have gone on like this for the rest of our lives together had it not been for something that occurred that upset and frightened me.
+We might have gone on like this for the rest of our lives together had it not been for an unexpected occurrence that upset and frightened me.
 Before I tell you about it, I’ll rightfully accept the blame for the incident.
 After all, Puppy Girl is a dog, and I’m the human who was supposed to teach her the rules.
 A major problem?
 I've always treated her more like a child than an animal of the canine species.
-She seems so much like a toddler...sometimes a naughty one...that I've allowed myself to think of her as my baby.
+She seems so much like a toddler . . . sometimes a naughty one . . . that I've allowed myself to think of her as my baby.
 In dog years, however, she's past the "kiddie" stage, and should be a well-behaved adult.

 Oops!
-As soon as you say “never”, that’s when you can expect to choke on that word....
+As soon as you say “never," that’s when you can expect to choke on the word.

 Why the "Drop it" Command is so Important